Treats or prevents angina (chest pain). This medicine is a nitrate.

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

-- Most people use this medicine for only part of the day or as needed.
+- Most people use this medicine as needed.

 - At the first sign of chest pain, sit down and get ready to use the medicine.

-- To Use the Tablets: Wet the tablet with saliva and place it under your tongue or in your cheek.
+- Tablets: Wet the tablet with saliva and place it under your tongue or in your cheek.
 Let the tablet dissolve in your mouth.
 Do not chew it or swallow it whole.

-- There are two possible schedules for using this medicine during an angina attack.
+- There are 2 possible schedules for using this medicine during an angina attack.
 Follow the schedule that your doctor tells you to.

-- One possible schedule to follow when you have angina is to use the medicine one time, then wait 5 minutes.
+- One possible schedule to follow when you have angina is to take 1 tablet, then wait 5 minutes.
 If you still have pain 5 minutes after you use the medicine or if your pain gets worse, this is an emergency.
 Call 911 or 0 (operator) for an ambulance to take you to the nearest hospital or clinic.
 Do not drive yourself.

-- The other possible schedule is to use the medicine every 5 minutes until the pain is gone, for up to 15 minutes.
-Do not use the medicine more than three times in 15 minutes.
-If your chest pain does not go away after you use the medicine three times within 15 minutes, this is an emergency.
+- The other possible schedule is to take 1 tablet every 5 minutes until the pain is gone, for up to 15 minutes.
+Do not take more than 3 tablets in 15 minutes.
+If your chest pain does not go away after you take a total of 3 tablets, this is an emergency.
 Call 911 or 0 (operator) for an ambulance to get to the nearest hospital or clinic.
 Do not drive yourself.

 - You may use this medicine before you engage in an activity that you feel may cause an attack.
-Use the spray 5 to 10 minutes before you do something that may cause an attack.
+Use the spray or tablets as directed by your doctor 5 to 10 minutes before you do something that may cause an attack.
 This may help prevent the attack.

 - Do not eat, drink, or smoke for at least 5 to 10 minutes after using this medicine.